 If administration of medicines is required during the school day, parents are requested to inform the school as soon as possible.
-Both prescribed and nonprescribed medicines, i.e. for hay fever, can be administered at school.

 In the case of prescribed medicines, parents will be required to provide evidence from the child's GP.

-In the case of non-prescribed medicines, parents will be required to share the reasoning for the administration of the medicines and the anticipated timescale for this prior to the school giving agreement to do so.
+Parents will be required to share the reasoning for the administration of the medicines and the anticipated timescale for this prior to the school giving agreement to do so.